AbdullahUsama/dawn-ai-agent/README.md

-# DAWN News AI Assistant | Website: [link](https://dawn-ai-frontend.vercel.app/)
+# News AI Assistant (DAWN - Op&Ed, The Tribune, ParadigmShift - National & IR) | Website: [link](https://dawn-ai-frontend.vercel.app/)

 ## Overview

-The DAWN News AI Assistant is an intelligent agent designed to help students and users understand editorial articles from DAWN newspaper.
+The Pakistan News AI Assistant is an intelligent agent designed to help students and users understand editorial and opinion articles from DAWN (Editorial & Op-Ed), The Tribune (Editorial), and ParadigmShift (National & International Relations) newspapers.
 It provides various functionalities, including getting all the articles related to a certain topic, scraping articles, extracting key information like URLs, and offering educational insights such as vocabulary words and idioms from the content.
-It is especially for CSS/PMS aspirants who must have good voacb, current affairs and general knowledge for which DAWN Editorials is the best in Pakistan!
+It is especially for CSS/PMS aspirants who must have good vocab, current affairs, and general knowledge, for which editorials and analyses from these Pakistani newspapers are highly beneficial.

 This project consists of a backend API built with FastAPI and LangChain, deployed on Render, and a frontend developed with Next.js, deployed on Vercel.

 ## Features

--   ** Getting Topic-Related Articles: ** If you want to have articles on a certain topic with certain date range, you can get it!
+-   **Getting Topic-Related Articles:** If you want to have articles on a certain topic with certain date range, you can get it!
 -   **Article Scraping:** Fetches editorial articles from DAWN newspaper for specified dates or date ranges.

 -   **Content Extraction:** Extracts article titles, full content, and URLs.